It’s been said that U.S. water and sewer bills rise faster than inflation. But, at the same time, most consumers remain unaware of their water usage.

-The causes of cracks and breaks in water lines range from old age to tree roots and animals that burrow underground.
+The causes of cracks and breaks in water lines range from old age to tree roots and animals burrowing underground.

 10. Irrigation Systems

 The EPA estimates that outdoor water use in the U.S. accounts for around 9 billion gallons of water every day.
-Most of this is used for landscape irrigation and it doesn’t take leaks into account.
+Most of this is used for landscape irrigation, and it doesn’t even take leaks into account.